Splode/creep/README.md

 I frequently find myself needing to seed application data sets with lots of images for testing or demos.
 Given a few minutes searching for a tool, I wasn't able to find something that suited my requirements, so I built one.

-Why_Go and not simply script `curl` or python?
+Why Go and not simply script `curl` or python?
 Go's concurrency model makes multiple HTTP requests _fast_, and being able to compile to a single, cross-platform binary is handy.
+Besides, Go's cool.

 ## Contributing

 Contributions are welcome!
-See Contributing for details.
+See [CONTRIBUTING](https://github.com/Splode/creep/blob/master/.github/CONTRIBUTING.md) for details.

 ## Author